namin/io-chatgpt.livecode.ch/deploy/README.md

 - Import from URL.
 Put https://_YOUR_DOMAIN_/openapi.yaml just configured above.
 Import.
 - For the Privacy Policy, you can put _YOUR_DOMAIN_.
 - Test it!

+## Debugging
+As explained in the [prerequisite guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04#step-6-securing-the-application), you can access the logs of your application with `sudo journalctl -u io-gpt`.